 Being arrested and charged with a crime is a shattering experience.
 You may be taken to jail, photographed, fingerprinted, and often treated as if you are automatically guilty, in spite of the presumption of innocence the Constitution demands.
-While a misdemeanor is considered by many to be a “minor crime,” and carries lesser weight than the more serious felony, you will still want to hire a Tacoma Misdemeanor Defense Lawyer as it can subject you to jail time, hefty fines, damage to your reputation, inability to obtain certain occupational licenses, and a criminal record.
+While a misdemeanor is considered by many to be a “minor crime,” and carries lesser weight than the more serious felony, you will still want to hire proper representation as it can subject you to jail time, hefty fines, damage to your reputation, inability to obtain certain occupational licenses, and a criminal record.

 If you’re currently involved in a misdemeanor case, give experienced Tacoma misdemeanor defense lawyer Mark Treyz a call today.

 Misdemeanors are divided in two categories in Washington state.
 A misdemeanor can be punished by up to 90 days in jail and a fine of $1000.
 A gross misdemeanor can bring a sentence of 365 in jail and $5000 in fines.